davidpet/snippets/cpp/Control Flow/008 - try, catch, finally and throwing exceptions - explanation.md

 # try/catch/finally and throwing exceptions

-In the above code, we demonstrate the use of try/catch blocks and throwing exceptions in C++.
+In the code, we demonstrate the use of try/catch blocks and throwing exceptions in C++.

 First, we define a custom exception class `MyException` that inherits from the standard `std::exception` class.
 The `what()` function is overridden to return a custom error message.